 One final note: If you are importing molded parts, be aware that the “blend” of materials may change without notice; what works this month may not work in the future.
 New batches may require new research.
 If you can, check with your parts manufacturer and bring that information back to your ink supplier.

 Join the conversation!
 We have technical ink experts available to answer your questions and work through any problems you may encounter.
 Confused?
-Call, click or Live Chat to connect with the right person to help.
+Connect with the right person to help.
 We make the complicated seem easy!